-The EPA plans to use current programs to help control PFAS contamination.
-For example, the agency’s 2021-2024 Strategic Plan calls for the EPA to leverage the NDPES permitting program to reduce PFAS discharge.
-Once certain PFAS are declared hazardous substance under CERCLA (final rule expected summer 2023), the agency will have even greater authority to mandate the cleanup and remediation of AFFF spills.
+The agency’s 2021-2024 PFAS Strategic Roadmap calls for the EPA to leverage the NDPES permitting program to reduce PFAS discharge.
+If certain PFAS are designated as hazardous substance under the Comprehensive Environmental Response, Compensation, and Liability Act, also known as CERCLA, (final rule expected summer 2023), the agency will have even greater authority to mandate the cleanup and remediation of AFFF releases.

 Many states are considering or have already passed legislation prohibiting the use of AFFF containing PFAS, except where required by law.
-Currently, the FAA and DOD have yet to approve the use of FFF in aviation emergencies, and some local laws may require AFFF to fight fires involving certain types of flammable liquids.
 Once a PFAS-free replacement for AFFF is approved by the FAA and DOD for emergency use, a clause in many states will go into effect, prohibiting the use of AFFF in all scenarios.

 Legacy AFFF has a long shelf-life, and not all fluorine-free foams are PFAS-free.
-Pace® offers several test methods for analyzing AFFF and FFF for PFAS content.
+Pace® offers several test methods for analyzing AFFF and F3 for PFAS content.

 In addition to testing AFFF and FFF for PFAS content, Pace® offers testing services covering a variety of matrices that can become contaminated by PFAS-containing firefighting foams.